EgyptSportsBetting.com is part of a national network of sports betting review sites,

 ©2017 Egypt Sports Betting 18+ BeGambleAware.org Gamble Responsibly

 A lot of people have a misconception of how online sportsbooks make money.
 Many think that bookies make money when you lose and they lose money when you win.
 This is not how it works.
-To better comprehend, the situation, think about the of the entire situation on a given wager for the betting site.
-They accept stakes on all potential outcomes of a given event.
+To better comprehend the situation, think about the of the entire situation on a given wager for the betting site.
+They accept stakes on all potential outcomes for a given event.
 Their goal is to make a little bit of money on each event, no matter the outcome of that event.

 For this to happen, each bookie sets their betting odds in an effort to balance out the overall potential payouts for all outcomes for which they have accepted stakes.
 When lots of wagers come in on one outcome of an event, they will subsequently lower the odds on that potential outcome, and raise the odds for the other outcomes to encourage bets on the other sides of the result in an effort to balance the eventual payouts.
 In the end, the bookie hopes to pay all the winners from the stakes of the lost bets, and be left with some money to be counted as company revenue.